datacamp-content/courses-introduction-to-shell/chapter5.md

 done
 ```

-You don't have to indent the commands inside the loop,
+(You don't have to indent the commands inside the loop,
-but it make scripts more readable.
+but it make things clearer.)

 The first line of this script is a **comment**
 to tell readers what the script does.